- How do PV panels work?

 Q. What is the payback period for a PV panel (money and energy)?

 Depending on the panel and the electricity yield of your particular site, energy is paid back in around 2-5 years.
 Money repayment is dependant on many factors as each individual case is unique.
-With the FIT payment scheme and taking into account the savings made on electricity bills, expect a financial pay back of around 6 – 12 years.

 Q. How long do wind turbines last?